• Skip to primary navigation

 Investment Thesis

 National Bank of Canada is the sixth-largest Canadian bank and the most domestic-focused among the Big Six.
-With 73% of its revenue coming from Canada, it has built a strong presence in Quebec, but its recent $5B acquisition of Canadian Western Bank is expected to expand its footprint in Western Canada.
+With 73% of its revenue coming from Canada, it has built a strong presence in Quebec, but its recent acquisition of Canadian Western Bank is expected to expand its footprint in Western Canada.
 The deal should create cross-selling opportunities, particularly in private banking services that Canadian Western Bank does not currently offer.
+National Bank has been actively diversifying its business, with 50 percent of revenue now generated outside traditional savings and loans.
+Its expansion in capital markets, wealth management, and international investments, including ABA Bank in Cambodia and Credigy in the United States, provides additional growth avenues.

 Playbook